Travel in Austria

 An Experiential Cycling Itinerary Along the Danube – From Passau to Vienna

 The Danube River is 2,869 km long and crosses 10 countries.
 Historically, the Romans established their empire along the river.
 Additionally, on their way to conquer the Holy Land, the Crusaders traveled along this river.
-As a result, along the banks of the Danube, you can see medieval castles and fortresses where nobles and kings lived, as well as isolated monasteries, some of which are still active today.
-Moreover, in various areas along the river, steep hills with numerous vineyards produce fine local wine and provide a spectacular scenic experience for cyclists along the route.
+As a result, along the Danube’s banks you can see medieval castles and fortresses once home to nobles and kings, as well as secluded monasteries, some still active today.
+In many areas, steep vineyard-covered hills produce fine local wines and offer cyclists a spectacular scenic route.

 The Danube Cycle Path is probably the most famous bicycle path in Europe.
 The paved path provides informative signs and directions along its entire length.
 This makes the route convenient even for families.